isolysm/Euphoria/README.md

 * [Blossom](https://github.com/ulypse/blossom) is the GUI we use.
 * riBBon is the auto-updater task for the mod (This is closed source as of March 21st.)

+# How to compile
+No.

+There are a couple of reasons why we don't include how to compile here, but to keep it short, someone can use it as a token logger.